New programme proposals

 Phase 2 - design and consultation

-Once the proposal is endorsed by Annual Monitoring, the programme proposal will require further development and approval by the DTC, if not already secured.
+In addition to consideration by Annual Monitoring, the programme proposal will require further development and approval by the DTC, if not already secured.
 This more detailed work should begin at the earliest opportunity and will often run in parallel with Annual Monitoring and APRC consideration of the programme due to the deadlines for Sub-Committee consideration.

 It is essential to ensure that the proposal is sent to the relevant departmental SSLC for feedback in plenty of time before it is submitted to the DTC to allow feedback to be incorporated into the proposal.
 When SSLC consideration is timed after the DTC decision, DTC approval should be subject to SSLC feedback and any appropriate action recommended as a result.